zetsumeishi/GHIP/README.md

 ## Blue Tools

-#### zBounce
+#### hades

-Server management tool.
+Proxy management tool.
 Run commands on your proxy servers.

 ## Red Tools

 #### athena

-Scans the whole internet for all existing exploits to compile them into a readable database.
+Scans the whole internet for all existing exploits to compile into a readable database.

 #### hermes

-Currently in nightly.
 Automatically hacks all WiFi and compile a report.

 #### exploitZ